Dasbe

 The Digital Academy for the Sustainable Built Environment (DASBE) is providing blended education in critical areas needed to upskill the construction and retrofit sectors.

-DASBE is focussing on three core themes: energy efficiency, the circular economy, and digital skills for sustainable building.
+DASBE is focusing on three core themes: energy efficiency, the circular economy, and digital skills for sustainable building.

 DASBE is a partnership between the Technological University of the Shannon (TUS) and Atlantic Technological University (ATU), along with industry partners the Irish Green Building Council and Tipperary Energy Agency and is funded by the government’s Human Capital Initiative Pillar 3.